 5. Am I high risk for COVID-19 because I am pregnant?

 - Just like everyone else, pregnant women can get really sick and may need to be on a ventilator.
-The average time on a ventilator can be 7-10 days.
 From other diseases that moms can get during pregnancy, we know that the risk to the baby is related to how sick mom is.
 If a mom has mild symptoms, risks to the baby are lower.
 If mom is on the ventilator, risks to the baby are higher.

 6. Can I breast feed?